Focal Modulation Networks: Focal Modulation Network

 \subsection{Network Architectures}

-To examine the efficacy of focal modulation, we compare it with the previous SoTA methods, \textit{e.g.} Swin~\cite{liu2021swin} and Focal~\cite{yang2021focal} Transformers.
-We observe in our experiments that different configurations (\textit{e.g.}, depths, dimensions, \textit{etc}) lead to different performance.
-For a fair comparison, we use the same stage layouts and hidden dimensions, but replace the SA modules with the focal modulation modules.
+We use the same stage layouts and hidden dimensions as in Swin~\cite{liu2021swin} and Focal Transformers~\cite{yang2021focal}, but replace the SA modules with the Focal Modulation modules.
 We thus construct a series of Focal Modulation Network (FocalNet) variants.
 In FocalNets, we only need to specify the number of focal levels ($L$) and the kernel size ($k^\ell$) at each level.
 For simplicity, we gradually increase the kernel size by 2 from lower focal levels to higher ones, \textit{i.e.}, $k^\ell = k^{\ell-1}+2$.
-The configurations of four FocalNet variants are summarized in Table~\ref{tab:focalnet_variants}.
 To match the complexities of Swin and Focal Transformers, we design a small receptive field (SRF) and a large receptive field (LRF) version for each of the four layouts by using 2 and 3 focal levels, respectively.
-We also use non-overlapping convolution layers for patch embedding at the beginning (kernel size=$4\times 4$, stride=4) and between two stages (kernel size=$2 \times 2$, stride=2), respectively.
+We use non-overlapping convolution layers for patch embedding at the beginning (kernel size=$4\times 4$, stride=4) and between two stages (kernel size=$2 \times 2$, stride=2), respectively.